Innovailable/pypwrctrl/README.md

 ## Installation

-The program was written on Linux but should also run on Windows, Mac OS X and every other operating system supported by Python 3.
+The program was written on Linux but should also run on Windows, Mac OS X, and every other operating system supported by Python 3.

 Simply run: